LuBHUB/Analysis_evaluative_GNG/Readme.txt

 command which was used to backtransform the transformed model estimations to raw values (running this script took quite a while, so I saved the output and read it in in the Rmd files

+RENV PACKAGE FOR PROJECT-LOCAL DEPENDENCY MANAGEMENT

+The renv package records the exact versions of R packages used within the project and captures them within a lockfile to ensure that the environment is reproducible.
+Renv creates the following files: renv folder, .Rprofile, renv.lock.
+Do not delete any of these files.
+To initiate renv, renv::init() was run in the project.
+After updating packages or installing new packages, update the renv.lock lockfile by running renv::snapshot().
+Use renv::restore() to restore the project library from the state of the previously-created lockfile renv.lock.
+When cloning the project repository, run renv::restore() to automatically install the appropriate version of all required packages into the project library.